AL-Noman21/Samsung-Floating-Features-Collection-/README.md

-# Samsung-Floating-Features-Collection-
-Samsung Floating Features Collection

-Samsung Floating Features Collection For Custom Rom .
+# Samsung Floating Features Collection For Custom Rom .!!

 You need to add those code into your floating_feature.xml